Nano and Pico Characterization Laboratory

 NPC uses the CNSI Lab Management System (CLMS) , a centralized reservation system, to manage reservations for all the instruments.
 Create a CLMS account here to have access to the system.
 The CLMS account is subject to approval from CNSI and NPC.
 Normally, it takes a few days to process a new account request.

-Complete and sign the NPC Membership User Agreement.
-This form must be filled out, signed by the user and PI, and uploaded to your CLMS account prior to the training session.
+Complete and sign the NPC Laboratory User Agreement.
+This form must be filled out, signed by the user and PI, and uploaded to your CLMS account.
 Users and the respective PI are responsible for maintaining all safety training records required by UCLA Environmental Health & Safety.
-There is an additional CNSI Technology Center User Agreement that needs to be filled out as well.
-This document covers all Core Labs at CNSI and needs only to be filled out once.
+Users must also fill out return the CNSI Technology Center User Agreement.
+This document covers all Technology Centers at CNSI and needs only to be filled out once.

 3. Obtain training

-Training is required in order to use NPC equipment.
+Training is required in order to use all NPC equipment.
 Thereafter, users are permitted to use the facility 24 hours a day, 7 days a week.
-Please contact the NPC Lab at email@example.com to set an appointment for training.
+Please contact the NPC Lab at firstname.lastname@example.org to set an appointment for training.
 Training is not available without a completed NPC Application form.
-Introductory training sessions typically take place from 2-4 on Tuesdays (STM) and Thursdays (AFM) for a maximum of four trainees per group.
-Advanced applications training can then be scheduled at a later date.

 4. General Policies